Website icon Xpert.Digital

 Are smartphones destroying the camera market?

-In 2010, the companies organized in the Camera & Imaging Products Association (CIPA) (including Olympus, Casio, Canon) sold 121 million photo cameras worldwide.
-It was the end of a development that until then had practically only taken one direction.
-However, at this point, the end of this decade-long upward trend had already been sealed.
-In 2007, Apple brought the first iPhone onto the market.
-The two-megapixel digital camera installed here only delivered modest photo quality, but the concept caught on and the cameras kept getting better.
-The current smartphone cameras offer performance that simply makes purchasing an additional compact camera unnecessary.
-At least that's how consumers see it: in 2017, CIPA companies only sold 25 million digital cameras.
+In 2010, companies organized in the Camera & Imaging Products Association (CIPA) (including Olympus, Casio, and Canon) sold 121 million cameras worldwide.
+This marked the end of a development that had, until then, moved almost exclusively in one direction.
+However, the end of this decades-long upward trend was already sealed by this point.
+In 2007, Apple had launched the first iPhone.
+While the two-megapixel digital camera it contained delivered only modest photo quality, the concept caught on, and cameras continued to improve.
+Today's smartphone cameras offer performance that simply makes purchasing an additional compact camera unnecessary.
+At least, that's how consumers see it: in 2017, CIPA companies sold only 25 million digital cameras.

 More and more photos thanks to smartphones

-Bitkom , humanity will take 1.2 trillion photos this year.
-The number of pictures taken has risen sharply in recent years.
-The increasing popularity of smartphones is responsible for this development.
-They are said to be responsible for 85 percent of all photos.
-Conventional digital cameras, on the other hand, only have a market share of 10.3 percent.
+According to a forecast published by Bitkom , humanity will take 1.2 trillion photos this year.
+The number of snapshots has risen sharply in recent years.
+This development is due to the increasing prevalence of smartphones, which are expected to account for 85 percent of all photos.
+In contrast, conventional digital cameras only have a market share of 10.3 percent.

 Keep in touch